OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **Where we store your information**

-Some companies that provide services to us run their services from outside the European Economic Area.
+Some companies that provide services to us run their services from outside the UK and the European Economic Area.
 We only let that happen if we are satisfied with their levels of security.
-Keep in mind that when you give us personal information it could be being transferred, stored or processed in a location outside the EEA.
+Keep in mind that when you give us personal information it could be being transferred, stored or processed in a location outside the UK and the EEA.

 Back to top 4.
 What types of personal information does the BBC collect about me?

-We'll give details about why we need your personal information and how we'll use it before you begin, unless it's obvious.
+We'll give you details about why we need your personal information and how we'll use it before you begin, unless it's obvious.

 **a.
 Information that you give us**

 We might ask for your name and contact details, your date of birth or financial details, depending on what you're doing.
 If you apply to take part in a programme on politics, for example, we might ask you about your political opinions.
-This could include information in a creation you share with us such as people's names that appear in the creation.
+Information you give us might include information in a creation you share with us, such as people's names that appear in the creation.

+When you register for a BBC account, or update your details or settings we ask for some personal information, like your email address and age.

 **b.
 Device information**